chriskonnertz/string-calc/README.md

 This library is in a very early state (pre-alpha) and does not work at the moment.

 TODO / Missing:
 * Multiple parameters for functions.
-This is very important bu completely missing yet!
+This is very important but completely missing yet!
+* Deal with unary operators
+* Care for operator precedence (WIP)
 * Grammar checking
 * Actual calculation
-* Create FunctionSymbolNode node type?
 * Add function for 7E-10 numbers?

+## The term

+Example, we need an example!
+Here we go: `2*(pi-abs(-0.4))`

+This is a mathematical term following syntactical and grammatical rules that StringCalc understands.
+Syntax and grammar of these terms are very similar to what you would write in PHP code.
+To be more precise, there is an intersecting set of syntactical and grammatical rules.
+There are some exceptions but usually you will be able to write terms for StringCalc by pretending that you are writing PHP code.

 ## Types of symbols